joehannon/Closure/README.md

 **Videos in format used in the latest code, "species view"**

+Species view shows the static limits that may be pre-calculated for each of the $2^N$ infinitely fast reaction subsets in an $N$-reaction system.
+Ray limit's $B(f)$ is overlaid (black squares) on a subplot for each species.

 Limits $B(f)$ changing with time during a simulation, $\epsilon$=1 W/kg:

 https://github.com/user-attachments/assets/b56b4471-ff4a-4420-a6fe-34337f5ea9bd